 - or less urgent health needs, you should contact your GP or local pharmacist in the usual way.

 Support for Carers

 We understand that during this pandemic you may have become a temporary carer for others.

 Action for Carers Surrey can offer support and advice by phone on 0303 040 1234, email CarerSupport@actionforcarers.org.uk, or text 07714 075993.

 To talk to someone about your mental wellbeing:

 - NHS Surrey and Borders Partnership have a Crisis Helpline which is open 24 hours a day, 7 days a week: 0800 915 4644.

 - The Samaritans are available 24 hours a day, 7 days a week and can be called for free on 116 123.

-- Every Mind Matters and GOV.UK for advice and tailored, practical steps that you can take to support your wellbeing.
+- Visit Every Mind Matters and the Government website for advice and tailored, practical steps that you can take to support your wellbeing.
 If you are still struggling to cope we would urge you to speak to a GP.